Phil Woods: Biography

 Woods was born in Springfield, Massachusetts.
-After inheriting a saxophone at age 12, he began taking lessons at a local music shop.
+After inheriting a saxophone at age 12, he began taking lessons from Harvey LaRose at a local music shop.
 His heroes on the alto saxophone included Benny Carter and Johnny Hodges.
 He studied music with Lennie Tristano at the Manhattan School of Music and at the Juilliard School.
 His friend, Joe Lopes, coached him on clarinet as there was no saxophone major at Juilliard at the time and received a bachelor’s degree in 1952.
 Although he did not copy Charlie Parker, Woods was known as the New Bird, a nickname also given to other alto saxophone players such as Sonny Stitt and Cannonball Adderley.

 In the 1950s, Woods began to lead his own bands.
 Quincy Jones invited him to accompany Dizzy Gillespie on a world tour sponsored by the U.S. State Department.
 A few years later he toured Europe with Jones, and in 1962 he toured Russia with Benny Goodman.

-After moving to France in 1968, Woods led the European Rhythm Machine, a group which tended toward avant-garde jazz.
-He returned to the United States in 1972 and, after an unsuccessful attempt to establish an electronic group, he formed a quintet which was still performing, with some changes of personnel, in 2004.
+After moving to France in 1968, Woods led the European Rhythm Machine, which tended toward avant-garde jazz.
+He returned to the United States in 1972 and, after an unsuccessful attempt to establish an electronic group, he formed a quintet, which was still performing, with some changes of personnel, in 2004.
 As his theme, Woods used a piece titled "How's Your Mama?"

 Woods earned the top alto sax player award almost 30 times in DownBeat magazine's annual readers' poll.
 His quintet was awarded the top small combo title several times.